-Don Shumpert is in his third season with the Cardinals and second as an offensive assistant after being promoted on 2/5/20.
-He originally joined Arizona's staff on 2/12/19 as part of the Bill Bidwill Coaching Fellowship.
-Shumpert assists with Cardinals running backs.
+Don Shumpert is in his second season with the Cardinals and first as an offensive assistant after being promoted on 2/5/20.
+He originally joined Arizona's staff on 2/12/19 as part of the Bill Bidwill Coaching Fellowship assisting with Cardinals running backs.